apexlang/apexlang.io/docs/specification.md

 }
 ```

 Interfaces can be either internal or external to your application.
-Apex code generation modules can make use of Annotations and Directives (described below) to generate either invokers (caller side) or handlers (callee side).
+Apexlang code generation modules can make use of Annotations and Directives (described below) to generate either invokers (caller side) or handlers (callee side).

 ### Object types

-The most basic component of a Apex schema are object types, which represent a kind of object you can pass to or return from operations, and what fields it has.
+The most basic component of a Apexlang schema are object types, which represent a kind of object you can pass to or return from operations, and what fields it has.
 Types are defined in a language-agnostic way.
 This means that complex features like nested structures, inheritance, and generics/templates are omitted by design.

-In Apex, we might declare `Customer` like this:
+In Apexlang, we might declare `Customer` like this:

 ```apexlang
 type Customer {